Fair task allocation in transportation: Introduction

 The contribution of this paper is two-fold. \begin{itemize} \item[1.]
-We develop an optimization method for incorporating fairness in task allocation.
-The algorithms used in this optimization method solve the problem to optimality in polynomial time. \item[2.]
+Despite the new fairness criterion, we are able to develop an optimization method to solve the task allocation problem to optimality in polynomial time. \item[2.]
 Using computational results, we provide insights into situations in which fairness can be incorporated without giving up too much efficiency. \end{itemize}

 The rest of the paper is organized as follows.
-We start with a problem definition in Section~\ref{sec:def}, and then in Section~\ref{sec:opt}, we introduce two polynomial-time algorithms to solve MLMF and MFMCA, respectively.
+We start with a literature review in Section~\ref{sec:review}, followed by a problem definition in Section~\ref{sec:def}.
+In Section~\ref{sec:opt}, we introduce two polynomial-time algorithms to solve MMFA and MFMCA, respectively.
 We prove that the output of these algorithms is the optimal allocation in terms of fairness and cost minimization.
 In Section~\ref{sec:computational}, using different sets of scenarios, we test the algorithm in terms of its effect on the cost and job distribution.
+We conclude and point out interesting directions of future work in Section~\ref{sec:con}.